gitbhaveshsharma/eduro/lib/ADDRESS_README.md

 # Address System Documentation

-This documentation covers the comprehensive address system implemented for the Eduro platform.
+This documentation covers the comprehensive address system implemented for the Tutrsy platform.
 The system provides a complete solution for managing user addresses, including CRUD operations, geocoding, state management, caching, and utilities.

 ## Architecture Overview